KinectToVR/k2vr-docs/src/pages/en/app/calibration.md

 ---
 layout: '@layouts/DocsPage.astro'
 title: How to calibrate
-description: Instructions on using automatic and manual calibration in Amethyst
+description: Instructions on using automatic and manual calibration to line up your VR trackers in Amethyst
 setup: |
   import CardInfo from '@components/CardInfo.astro' import CardWarning from '@components/CardWarning.astro'